Influencemart

 Troubleshooting

-A signature failure returns 401 and logs an error code in your API logs: SIG_BAD_SIGNATURE (mismatch), SIG_STALE_TIMESTAMP (clock), SIG_REPLAY (reused).
+A signature failure returns 401 and logs an error code in your API logs: SIG_BAD_SIGNATURE (mismatch), SIG_STALE_TIMESTAMP (clock), SIG_REPLAY (reused), SIG_UNSUPPORTED_VERSION (unknown X-Signature-Version).
 Reproduce locally by signing a known timestamp + body and comparing against the expected hex.

 Verify locally (Node.js)